Thai / Old Style Siamese Cat

 History

-Thai Old Style Siamese cats are bred with the intention of maintaining the characteristics of Thailand’s indigenous pointed cats, also known as the “Wichien-maat” or moon diamond cats of ancient Siam.
+Thai cats, also known as old-style Siamese cats or traditional Siamese cats, are bred with the intention of maintaining the characteristics of Thailand’s indigenous pointed cats, also known as the wichienmaat, or "moon diamond" cats of ancient Siam.

-Today, you can easily tell the difference between a Thai Old-Style Siamese and a modern Western Siamese; these old-fashioned cats are larger, rounder, and generally more robust in appearance than their contemporary cousins.
+Today, you can easily tell the difference between a Thai cat or old-style Siamese and a modern Western Siamese (sometimes called wedgehead Siamese).
+Thai cats are larger, rounder, and generally more robust in appearance than their contemporary cousins.

 Eyes

-The Thai Old Style Siamese cat has blue eyes.
+The Thai cat has blue eyes.
 In show cats, deeper colors and greater brilliance are preferred characteristics.

 Legs & Paws

-The legs should be of medium length, with a graceful appearance.
-The feet should be of medium size, in good proportion to the cat’s overall size, and should have an oval shape.
+The legs are of medium length, with a graceful appearance.
+The feet are of medium size, in good proportion to the cat’s overall size, and have an oval shape.

 Tail

-The tail should be long and gently tapered, but not whippy.
-It should be the same length as the cat’s torso.
+The tail is long and gently tapered, but not whippy.
+It is the same length as the cat’s torso.

 Body

-The body should be graceful and lithe, but not tubular or too compact.
-Overall, the cat should be medium to large, with no extremes.
-The Old Style Siamese should not resemble a native Western cat breed, nor should it have the appearance of a contemporary or modern Siamese.
+The body is graceful and lithe, but not tubular or too compact.
+Overall, the cat ismedium to large, with no extremes.
+The Thai cat does not resemble a native Western cat breed, nor does it have the appearance of a contemporary or modern Siamese.

 Head

-The Thai Old Style Siamese cat’s head is a modified wedge of medium width, longer than it is wide, but neither narrow nor extreme.
-The muzzle should be wedge-shaped, and the upper portion of the head should be laterally rounded.
-The nose should be nearly straight, with a gentle, convex curve above the eyes and a gradual concave curve beneath the eyes when viewed in profile.
-The neck should be of medium length, and not too narrow.
+The Thai cat’s head is a modified wedge of medium width, longer than it is wide, but neither narrow nor extreme.
+The muzzle is wedge-shaped, and the upper portion of the head is laterally rounded.
+The nose is nearly straight, with a gentle, convex curve above the eyes and a gradual concave curve beneath the eyes when viewed in profile.
+The neck is of medium length, and not too narrow.

 Ears

-The Thai cat’s ears should be medium to large, with wide bases and oval tips, set closer to the top of the head than to the head’s sides.
-The inner base of the ear should be set above the center of the corresponding eye.
+The Thai cat’s ears are medium to large, with wide bases and oval tips, set closer to the top of the head than to the head’s sides.
+The inner base of the ear is set above the center of the corresponding eye.
 Light furnishings are permitted.

 Coat

-The coat should be short to very short in length, with a silky texture and little to no undercoat.
-The coat should lie very close to the body, but does not have to be “painted on.”
+The coat is short to very short in length, with a silky texture and little to no undercoat.
+The coat lies very close to the body, but does not have to appear “painted on.”

 Color

-Thai Old Style Siamese cats should have pale off-white bodies.
-The points should be dense and even, with the mask, ears, feet, and tail matching.
+Thai cats have pale, off-white bodies.
+The points are dense and even, with the mask, ears, feet, and tail matching.
 Seal, blue, lilac, and chocolate colors are common and some standards accept red, flame, and lynx point colors as well.

 Leave a Reply